iluwatar/java-design-patterns/table-module/README.md

 ## Intent of Table Module Design Pattern

-Encapsulates database table data access logic in a single module, allowing for easy retrieval and manipulation of data without exposing the database structure.
+The Table Module pattern expertly encapsulates database table data access logic in a single, efficient module, ideal for Java applications.

 ## Detailed Explanation of Table Module Pattern with Real-World Examples